Global Pillar 2 coverage Fully cited to domestic law Built for tax professionals

 Latest Pillar 2 Developments

-On February 16, 2026, Australia issued the Taxation (Multinational—Global and Domestic Minimum Tax) Amendment (2026 Measures No. 1) Rules 2026 (Exposure Draft) which proposes a series of amendments to Australia’s subordinate Pillar Two legislation.
+On May 1, 2026, Australia issued the draft Taxation (Multinational—Global and Domestic Minimum Tax) Amendment (2026 Measures No. 2) Rules 2026 for consultation.
+This includes a one-year extension to the Transitional CbCR safe-harbour and a number of technical amendments to Australia’s Pillar Two rules.

 Our OECD Pillar Two Tracker covers the latest developments at the OECD, EU and in domestic jurisdictions to keep you up-to-date with the implementation of Pillar Two.